 From a security perspective, every application server process consists of a Web container, an EJB container, and the administrative subsystem.
 There are many other components that constitute a server process, which are not discussed here.
-Security services consist of an authentication mechanism, a user registry, and an access control manager.
-Remote interfaces to the administrative subsystem, including the Admin Service interface through JMX connectors, the user registry interface, and the naming interface are protected by extended security role-based access control.
-The product supports the Java 2 security model.
+Remote interfaces to the administrative subsystem, including the Administrative Service interface through JMX connectors, the user registry interface, and the naming interface are protected by extended security role-based access control.

+Java 2 security:The product supports the Java 2 security model.
 All the system code, including the administrative subsystem, the Web container, and the EJB container code, are running in the product security domain.
 The system code, shown in the WebSphere Application Server security domain box in the following diagram, is granted AllPermission and can access all system resources.
 Application code running in the application security domain, which by default is granted with permissions according to J2EE specifications, only can access a restricted set of system resources.
 The product run-time classes are protected by the product class loader and are kept invisible to application code.